 - Exit any applications before uninstalling the software. - Log in under an administrator-level privilege when uninstalling the software. - To prevent computer malfunctions, always restart your computer after you have uninstalled the software.
-Re-installing the software without first restarting your computer is particularly likely to result in computer malfunctions. - Proceed with the uninstallation as directed by the on-screen messages. - → The software is uninstalled.
+Re-installing the software without first restarting your computer is particularly likely to result in computer malfunctions. - Select the [] button ([Start] button in Windows XP) [All Programs] > [Canon Utilities] > [Digital Photo Professional] > [Digital Photo Professional Uninstall]. - Proceed with the uninstallation as directed by the on-screen messages. - → The software is uninstalled.